RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 3.0 Canceling a connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. If you wish to cancel a request, click on the connections tile and on the 'outgoing' tab.
+1. If you wish to cancel a request, click on the connections tile and on the 'Outgoing' tab.

 .. image:: /android/connections3.png
-   :height: 100px
+   :height: 175px
-   :width: 200 px
+   :width: 350 px
    :scale: 70 %

-2. Under the heading outgoing you will see the connection pending, to cancel simply click the cancel button at the end of the row.
+2. Under the heading 'Outgoing' you will see the connection pending, to cancel simply click the cancel button at the end of the row.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 4.0 Rejecting a connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. If you wish to reject a request, click on the connections tile and on the 'incoming' tab.
+1. If you wish to reject a request, click on the connections tile and on the 'Incoming' tab.

-2. Under the heading incoming you will see the request made.
+2. Under the heading 'Incoming' you will see the request made.

 3. To reject the connection click the red 'Reject' button.